Richard J. Maybury

 Richard J. Maybury (born October 10, 1946) is the publisher of U.S. & World Early Warning Report for Investors.
 He has written several entry level books on United States economics, law, and history from a libertarian perspective.
 He has written these things in epistolatory form, usually as an uncle writing to his nephew, answering questions.
 Maybury was a high school economics teacher.
 After failing to find a book which would give a clear explanation on his view of economics he wrote one himself.
 Some of his books include Uncle Eric Talks About Personal, Career & Financial Security; a book that is basically the foundation for his other books about the model perspective and Higher Law, Whatever Happened to Penny Candy?; a book that explains the history of the [United States] economic model and how it was based on free-market Austrian economics, Whatever Happened to Justice?; a book about his juris naturalist philosophical viewpoints regarding the foundations of America's legal system, British Common Law, the law of the Franks, and early Christian Ireland.

 Early life and family

-Richard J. Maybury was born on October 10, 1946 in Hamilton, Ohio, to parents Anthony J., and executive of a West Coast coffee company and co-author of Common Sense Business for Kids, and Ruth M. (née Wellinghoff) Maybury.
+Maybury was born on October 10, 1946, in Hamilton, Ohio, to parents Anthony J., and executive of a West Coast coffee company and co-author of Common Sense Business for Kids, and Ruth M. (née Wellinghoff) Maybury.
 He married Marilyn N. Williams on August 7, 1967.
 He has 4 siblings: David, Linda, Jane, and Debra.